 Methods and procedures:

-The study will take place online using Gorilla.
+The study will take place online.
 Information on screen will introduce the study to the participant and inform them of what is required.
 It will assure confidentiality and their right to withdraw at any time for any reason.
 They will then tick a consent form button if they are satisfied with the requirements of the study.
 They will be told that they can take breaks whenever they want to.

-The task will involve participants performing finger movements followed by short visual events.
-At the start of a trial, participants press keys with both their index and little finger.
-They then either lift one of their fingers or both keys remain pressed down.
-Performing this action will trigger the presentation of a short visual event (400 ms) on screen.
-Visual stimulation will be different shapes.
-Participants’ task is to indicate as quickly and as accurately as possible which shape is presented by pressing a button.
-There will be a short (<=2000ms) inter trial interval before the next trial begins.
-Participants will do this task for both parts of the experiment.
-The first part is a training session where their finger lifts perfectly predict the shape that will be shown.
-In the second part, this contingency will be degraded such that their finger lifts will sometimes lead to an unexpected shape (associated with a different action during the training part).
-There are around 300 trials for the first part and around 400 trials for the second part with a possible break every ~6 minutes.
+The task will involve participants performing finger movements, observing visual stimuli, and making decisions about their percepts.

 All participants will be debriefed at the end of the experiment and be provided with payment.
 The entire procedure (including breaks) will last no longer than 60 minutes.
 We will record participants’ responses and investigate how reaction time and accuracy are influenced by expectedness.